spencerhaugh/memory-app/memory-app/README.md

 ## Don't Forget! - A Memory App

 This is my submission for Project One in the General Assembly Software Engineering Immersive.
+Week 3 of my journey learning to program!

 Requirements:
 * Built with HTML, CSS, Javascript, & jQuery